jasonvriends/azure-quickstart/6-bonus/teXXmo/README.md

 At a conceptual level, enabling the teXXmo button involves the following steps:

-1. Configuring the button
+1. Provisioning and registering the device in an Azure IoT Hub.
-2. Provisioning and registering the device in an Azure IoT Hub.
+2. Writing an Azure Function to receive messages from the button when clicked
-3. Writing an Azure Function to receive messages from the button when clicked
+3. Configuring the button to communicate to the Azure IoT Hub.
 4. Binding the button to the Azure Function

 # Step 1: Prerequisites